 Body parts search continues after woman’s remains found in park

-Police are continuing to search for body parts after a woman was allegedly murdered, cut up with power tools and dumped in a park.
+Police are searching for a dismembered torso after a woman was allegedly murdered, cut up with power tools and dumped in a park.

-Remains belonging to Sarah Mayhew, 38, were found in Rowdown Fields in New Addington, south London, after police were called last Tuesday morning.
+Remains belonging to Sarah Mayhew, 38, were found in Rowdown Fields in New Addington, south London last Tuesday.

+Police had been called to the scene after a dog walker saw his animal had uncovered a human bone.

+Arms, legs and a head were then found nearby and identified as belonging to Ms Mayhew by her DNA.

 Gemma Watts, 48, and Steven Sansom, 44, were arrested on Saturday and subsequently charged with her murder and preventing her lawful and decent burial.

+However, an examination of her body found two small vertebrae were broken in her voicebox, bruising to the skull and her head had been shaved.

+Ms Mayhew was last seen in Sutton, south-west London, on the evening of March 8.

-On Thursday, the couple were due to appear at the Old Bailey before Judge Philip Katz KC.
+On Thursday, Sansom and Watts appeared separately at the Old Bailey before Judge Philip Katz KC.

-Watts, of Featherbed Lane in New Addington, appeared first by video link from Bronzefield prison.
+Watts, of Featherbed Lane in New Addington, appeared first by video link from Bronzefield prison followed later by Sansom from Belmarsh jail.

-She appeared to have a dark bruise around her eye and spoke only to confirm her identity.
+Watts appeared to have a dark bruise around her eye and both defendants spoke only to confirm their identities.

-The court heard that both she and Sansom are alleged to have killed Ms Mayhew at a residential property on the night of March 8.
+The court heard that both she and Sansom are alleged to have killed Ms Mayhew at the residential property on the night of March 8 before disposing of the body.

-Afterwards, prosecutors claim Ms Mayhew’s body was cut up with power tools and disposed of.

-Prosecutor Tom Little KC said there was an “ongoing investigation in relation to the whereabouts of the entirety of the deceased’s body”.
+Prosecutor Tom Little KC: “This is quite a significant ongoing investigation in relation to the whereabouts of the entirety of the deceased’s body.

-“The deceased’s body was certainly cut up in parts with use of power tools,” he added.
+“The deceased’s body was certainly cut up in parts with use of power tools.”

 Judge Katz set a plea hearing for June 27 and a provisional four-week trial from February 17 next year.